newtonkiragu/pynotes/Data Structues.md

 ```
 ## List Comprehensions

-List comprehensions provide a concise way to create lists.
+Provide a concise way to create lists.
 ```python
 l = [1, 2, 3]
 new_l = [x * 2 for x in l] # [2, 4, 6]